projectacrn/acrn-hypervisor/doc/developer-guides/hld/virtio-console.rst

          # sleep 2d

-   - If you do not have network access to your device, use screen to create a new tty:
+   - If you do not have network access to your device, use screen to create a new TTY:

      .. code-block:: console